Today, Day 6, is a day of rest. After 5 days of walking we decided it was time to rest.

 At the end of each day – when my feet are on fire with pain – I wonder, what the hell was I thinking that I could do this?
 I fall into bed too exhausted to move and think, that’s it.
 I’m done.
 Let’s catch a bus to the beach.
 But then there’s a new dawn, new trails, people to meet and wonders to see so we rise and walk again.
 Left, right, left, right, one foot after another.
 Onward to Pamplona.

 Before we left home me, myself and I had the great shoe debate of 2015.
 Knowing my feet as well as I do I told myself to pack a pair of sneakers but my pack was full and I was afraid of the extra weight.
 On Day 2 I knew I’d made a mistake.
 In the tiny little village of Puente La Reina we found a tiny little shoe store.
 Not my first choice of colors, but as I said, vanity has no place on the Camino.

-We walked away from Pamplona and for two days we walked through patchwork quilts of green and yellow, such vibrant colors there are no adjectives to clarify the depth of color, and pictures cannot begin to capture it.
-The greenest greens you can imagine and the yellow blossoms are everywhere.
+We walked away from Pamplona and for two days we walked through patchwork quilts of green and yellow, such vibrant colors there are no adjectives to clarify the depth of color.
+Pictures cannot begin to capture it.
+The greenest greens you can imagine and the yellow blossoms (mustard seed) are everywhere.

 On Day 4 we walked into the wind, the sky was misty gray and the temps had cooled considerably, perfect hiking weather.
 If it stayed this way for the next 30 days I’d be a happy hiker.
 A girl can dream.

 The World Before Us

 Day 5 found us passing through yet another sleepy picturesque Spanish village.
 We turned a corner and came upon a friendly man who encouraged us to follow him.
 We took a few steps, turned a corner and saw the world before us.